wpaintsil/Group-Project-2-MIST4610/README.md

 Understanding the age demographics of drivers involved in various collision manners helps identify vulnerable groups.
 For example, if younger drivers are overrepresented in certain types of collisions, it may indicate a need for targeted interventions such as driver education programs or stricter enforcement of traffic laws.
 <img width="1055" alt="Screenshot 2024-04-23 at 4 44 51 PM" src="https://github.com/ekmcneice/Group-Project-2-MIST4610/assets/163002253/691cff7b-b417-46fe-afe0-2461ae2a3c15">

-## other question option: What are the most common types of high severity traffic crashes in Tempe, and how do they vary by location?
+## Question 2 Analysis

-By visualizing the distribution of crash types across different areas of the city using Tableau, we can identify whether certain types of crashes are more prevalent in specific neighborhoods or along particular roadways.
-This information could inform targeted safety interventions tailored to address the specific risks present in different parts of the city.
+The analysis of collision manners based on drivers' ages in Tempe shows that drivers in their early 20s are involved in a significant number of collisions.
+However, there doesn't seem to be a clear link between the type of collision and the age of the driver.
+This suggests that while younger drivers may be at higher risk overall, the specific type of collision they're involved in isn't strongly influenced by their age.
+Overall, this highlights the need for targeted interventions to address the higher collision rates among younger drivers, while also recognizing that multiple factors contribute to collision outcomes in Tempe.